 Under the AODA, all municipalities in Ontario are required to prepare an Accessibility Plan and annual status update reports.
 London's 2013-2017 Accessibility Plan reviews recent achievements and lays out the City's implementation plan for meeting accessibility standards over the next five years.
 The plan was developed by City staff and the Accessibility Advisory Committee (ACCAC).
-The 2014 Status Update Report and 2015 Status Update Report provide information on the measures taken to implement the Accessibility Plan.
+The 2016 Annual Status Update Report and Appendix: Maintenance of Accessible Elements provides information on the measures taken to implement the Accessibility Plan.

 The City of London is committed to providing quality goods and services that are accessible to everyone.
 The City's Integrated Accessibility Standards Policy addresses how the City of London achieves accessibility through meeting the AODA's requirements in the areas of Information and Communication, Employment, Transportation, Design of Public Spaces and Customer Service.

 Please contact us if you need information in an alternate format, or require the assistance of a communication support.
 Arrangements are made upon request by submitting a Customer Accommodation Request Form and at no additional cost.

 Listen to this website with BrowseAloud Plus.
 Whether you are using a Smartphone, Tablet, PC or Mac, BrowseAloud Plus will provide the speech and reading support tools you require for free.

 BrowseAloud Plus reads website content out loud.
 New features include dual-colour highlighting, MP3 maker, text magnification, screen masking, and an international languages translator.

 Click on the BrowseAloud button on the bottom right of this website to launch the BrowseAloud Plus toolbar then simply click any text to hear it read aloud.